keitamizuno/symhook/README.md

 # Demo

-1. Add Symhook service account to any room in which you want get notification from integrated app.
+1. Add a Symhook service account to any room in which you want to get notification from an integrated app.
-2. Send message `/webhook` and get a webhook url from Symhook.
+2. Send a message `/webhook` and get a webhook URL from Symhook.
 <img src="https://github.com/keitamizuno/symhook/blob/images/symhook_url.gif"><br>
-3. Copy the url and paste it to notification setting page of a app you want to integrate.<br>
+3. Copy the URL and paste it to notification setting page of an app you want to integrate.<br>
    *Choose Slack in Type.<br>
    e.g.) This is notification setting page in [Grafana](https://grafana.com/grafana/)<br>
 <img src="https://github.com/keitamizuno/symhook/blob/images/symhook_integration_setting.png"><br>